 3. Go to C:\ProgramData\Gradience and paste the copied ini file.
 This will pre-point the software.

 Click here to troubleshoot connection issues.

-Please click here to restore data that was previously backed up.
+To restore data that was previously backed up visit this ARTICLE